-Since 2016 Barbara has also served as treasurer for the National Association of Commission for Women (NACW) and a member of its Executive Board since 2014.
+Since 2016 Barbara has also served as treasurer for the National Association of Commission for Women and as a member of its Executive Board since 2014.

-A member of Zontaa International, which strives to advance the status of women through service and advocacy since 1984, Barbara has served in many leadership roles at the local, District and International levels.
+A member of Zonta International, which strives to advance the status of women through service and advocacy since 1984, Barbara has served in many leadership roles at the local, District and International levels.
 These include District Governor and Club President, along with many other positions.
-Barbara was honored to be named the Fairfax Interservice Club's Volunteer of the Year for the Fairfax Club in 1998 and 2012.
+Barbara was honored to be named the Fairfax Interservice Club's Volunteer of the Year in 1998 and 2012.
 Since 2016, she has also served as Zonta's representative at the Fairfax Interservice Club.

-More recently, Barbara was appointed to the Community Council on Land Use Engagement by County Chairman Sharon Bulova which made it recommendations in June 2017.
+More recently, Barbara was appointed to the Community Council on Land Use Engagement by County Chairman Sharon Bulova which made its recommendations in June 2017.

 For her many and diverse volunteer efforts in support of women's empowerment activities, the Fairfax Federation is honored to recognize Barbara Lippa with a Citation of Merit.

-Chairman Bulova, under the auspices of the Fairfax Federation of Citizen of the year process, nominated Chet McLaren in recognition of his decades of service to Fairfax County and her residents.
+Lyle "Chet" McLaren is recognized for his decades of service to Fairfax County and its residents.
 Not only has Chet served on the Fairfax County Park Authority, the Trails and Sidewalk Committee, the Environmental Quality Advisory Commission, and the Tree Commission, he has also participated in countless meetings in the Braddock District Office.
 His calm and focused demeanor during discussions (both contentious and calm) pertaining to the environment, land use, the budget, etc., over the years has made the Braddock District and the County as a whole a better place.

-Chet has served as President, North Springfield Elementary School PTA, President, Annandale High School PTA, President, Annandale High School Band Boosters, President, North Springfield Swim Club and Coach, North Springfield Little League.
-He has also served on the Board of Directors otn_f the North Springfield Civic Association nearly every year since 1965.
+Chet has served as President of the North Springfield Elementary School PTA, the Annandale High School PTA, the Annandale High School Band Boosters, and the North Springfield Swim Club, and coach for the North Springfield Little League.
+He has also served on the Board of Directors of the North Springfield Civic Association nearly every year since 1965.